HerrickSpencer/HerrickSpencer.github.io/_posts/2024-08-24-cancer-chemo-infusion-5-of-6.md

 I'm sure her mood was not improved by the fact that we forgot to put the ice packs we use to stave off neuropathy into the freezer the night before, so we had luke warm packs to try and save me from nerve damage in my feet and hands.
 I opted to bring all the freezer packs we use for lunches and ouchies.
 We ended up using them to decent effect.

 The port access and blood draw is always the first order of the day, which went find despite me being in very down mood.
 It improved with the introduction of sugary croissant and tall americano after the appointment.
-The blood levels are normal as expected, with my platlets lower, but better than one could hope on the 5th treatment of these poisons.
+The blood levels are normal as expected, with my platelets lower, but better than one could hope on the 5th treatment of these poisons.

 ### Corrections about PET vs PSA